-PLEASE NOTE NEW LOCATION FOR 2017 HEMSLEY LIGHTING PROGRAMS PORTFOLIO REVIEW:
+PLEASE NOTE LOCATION FOR 2020 HEMSLEY LIGHTING PROGRAMS PORTFOLIO REVIEW:

 BALLET HISPANICO STUDIOS - 167 WEST 89th STREET NY NY 10024